This post may contain affiliate links.

 Hotels can be ultra budget to sky’s-the-limit luxury.
 Some offer no frills, so include breakfast, maybe dinner too.
 The facilities on-site and in your room will vary enormously and the star system isn’t a good indicator when comparing internationally.
 The stars a hotel claims refer to facilities, but the facilities required vary by country.
 Some hotels have private bathrooms, a few have shared.

 Many small hotels, particularly in Asia, are called guest houses.
-They can be converted family homes or purpose built structures.
+They can be converted family homes or purpose-built structures.
 Most of the time, in fact, we stay in guest houses.

 The whole complex will also normally have facilities such as dining, gyms, swimming pools and concierge services.
 We like these a lot and they’d be great for a holiday, but obviously, for long-term travel, price means we only use them from time to time.

 Apartment and Home Rentals

 Private apartments and houses are easier to find these days thanks to AirBnb.
 We’ve found family apartment rentals at below hotel prices from time to time, usually in more expensive destinations.
 We’re currently using one in London that is costing us less than a long term private rental we took last year.
-Of course the price includes utilities and wi-fi.
+Of course, the price includes utilities and wi-fi.

-Huts, Tents, Caravans, Cabins and Yurts.
+Huts, Tents, Caravans, Cabins and Yurts

 Anything and everything is possible in the world of family accommodation.
 The cabins above were on a beautiful swimming lake in Hungary, but we’ve stayed in similar on beaches in Thailand.
 Places like these are also on the main booking engines and AirBnb.

-Other Ways of Finding Family Accommodation
+Other Ways of Finding Accommodation for Travellers: FREE